- Eight species of the Alabama blacksnake can be found within the state.

 When ringneck snakes bite, their back fangs don’t pierce the skin, so they’re harmless.
 They like to munch on earthworms, slugs, frogs, and lizards.
 They’ll also eat juvenile snakes.

-5. Black Pine Snake in Alabama
+5. Black Pine Snake

 West of Mobile Bay lives the endangered black pine snake, another Alabama blacksnake.
 Its range also extends into Mississippi and Louisiana.
 This snake likes dry sandy ground and prefers tree canopies that are closed.